aegona-canhnguyen/document-test/README.md

 ## 🔧 Environment Variables

+These values are safe to expose and typically include configuration for non-sensitive settings such as service endpoints, feature toggles, and public keys.
+This separation ensures flexibility across environments (e.g., development, staging, production) without modifying source code.

 | Variable                          | Description                                                                                                      | Example                              |
 |----------------------------------|------------------------------------------------------------------------------------------------------------------|--------------------------------------|
 | ASPNETCORE_ENVIRONMENT           | Specifies the runtime environment (e.g., Development, Staging, Production).
 Determines which appsettings file to load, logging behavior, and feature toggles. | Production|